 Large, shallow deposit with unique mineral composition

-Colluli’s large deposit size, shallow depth and unique mineral composition present a huge upside for the economics of the project because the fortuitous combination makes the resource highly amenable to low temperature conversion of the salts to SOP by using conventional flotation and mixing.
+Colluli’s large deposit size, shallow depth and unique mineral composition present a huge upside for the economics of the project because the fortuitous combination makes the resource highly amenable to commercially proven, low temperature conversion of the salts to SOP by using conventional flotation and mixing.
 The operating environment is ideal for solar evaporation and a series of recovery ponds will be integrated into the process plant to further improve potassium yields.

 The solid form of the salt composition means mined salt can be immediately processed in contrast with brine operations which may take up to three years to form harvest salts for subsequent processing.
 This provides the distinct economic advantage of immediate return on invested capital.

 The open cut mining method allows full resource utilisation which is a major advantage over solution mining where up to 70 percent of the resource may be sterilised to ensure adequate mine ground support.
 By mining all of the potassium bearing salts in the resource, the open cut mining strip ratio is also kept to a minimum.

 “There are very few resources—you can count them on one hand—that have the capability to make SOP with such low energy and at high yields in a single resource.
 To make SOP, a higher value product from Colluli, all of the salts must be mined, which lowers mine strip ratio, hence mining cost base.
 Normally to produce a high margin product you have to invest more in operating costs, but in our case you invest less.
 And that’s one of the many great things about the Colluli Project,” said Danakali Non-Executive Director Paul Donaldson.